Essential Daily Dose: Maximize Vitamin D and Folate Benefits

 When Should You Consider Multivitamins and Daily Supplementation?

-Use multivitamins or targeted supplements when your diet can’t reliably meet needs because of restrictive eating, malabsorption, higher requirements (pregnancy, breastfeeding), or when tests show a deficiency.
-Multivitamins can fill gaps but aren’t a substitute for whole-food nutrition; single-nutrient supplements are often better when a lab-confirmed deficiency or clear clinical reason exists.
+Consider multivitamins or targeted supplements when your diet can’t reliably meet needs because of restrictive eating, malabsorption, higher requirements (pregnancy, breastfeeding), or when tests show a deficiency.
+Multivitamins can help fill gaps but aren’t a substitute for whole foods; single‑nutrient supplements are usually preferable when a lab‑confirmed deficiency or clear clinical reason exists.
 Watch for overlapping doses across supplements, interactions with medications, and the risk of approaching ULs for certain nutrients.
-The next sections explain how multivitamins typically help and list the factors that shape personalized dosing.
+The next sections explain how multivitamins typically help and list factors that shape personalized dosing.

 How Do Multivitamins Support Your Daily Nutrient Needs?